f-droid/fdroid-website/_docs/Take-Down_Requests.md

 Third party repositories are not under our control what so ever.
 If you think a 3rd party repository is violating your rights you will have to get in contact with their respective operators.
-Procedure described here applies the official f-droid.org repository.
+Procedures described here apply exclusively to f-droid.org.